nmharmon8/StockMarketGAN/README.md

 This project has stopped working.
 Quandl does not provide free stock data any more. :(

+I have set up a new project that downloads stock data directly from NASDAQ https://github.com/nmharmon8/DSD.
+It is not integrated into this project.

 # Unsupervised Stock Market Features Construction using Bidirectional Generative Adversarial Networks (BiGAN)

 Check out the write up of the project and the current results -- [StockMarketGAN](https://nmharmon8.github.io/StockMarketGAN/)